MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 ```

 > [!TIP]
-> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-ba957d3d) to get a text file that contains all the PowerShell commands in this article.
+> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-ba957d3d) to get a text file that has all the PowerShell commands in this article.

 Get your subscription name using the following command.